-If you're looking for help with handwriting for kids, I have put together the best recommendations for free worksheets, ideas and homeschooling resources.
+Looking for help with handwriting for kids?
+Get a free printable with the best homeschool tips, the best recommendations for free worksheets, ideas and homeschooling resources.

-Handwriting for kids puts gives you the top suggestions recommended by members of my homeschooling exam forum and my facebook fans.
+Handwriting for kids puts gives you the top suggestions recommended by members of my homeschooling exam forum and my Courageous Homeschooling facebook fans.

 Please note, all kids are different so what suits one won't suit another!